-An Adverse Benefit Determination that is related to an Emergency Service, Non-Emergency Service provided by a non-PPO provider at a PPO facility, and/or Air Ambulances services, as covered under the federal No Surprises Act, is eligible for External Review.
-Please see the External Review procedures in the SPD for further information.
+An adverse benefit determination related to an emergency service, non-emergency service provided by an out-of-network provider at an in-network facility, or air ambulances services covered under the No Surprises Act is eligible for External Review.
+Please see the External Review section further information.